Orlando Cepeda: San Francisco Giants (1958–1966)

-St Louis Cardinals (1966–1968)
+St. Louis Cardinals (1966–1968)

+In May 1966, the Giants traded Cepeda to the St. Louis Cardinals for pitcher Ray Sadecki.
 The Giants were playing a series against the Cardinals in St. Louis at the time of the trade, so Cepeda joined the team there.
 Bob Howsam, the Cardinals general manager, was interested in him because the team had problems on offense.
-After the trade, the team granted him a contract of $57,000.
+After the trade, the team granted him a new contract for $53,000.
 With the help of Harry Caray, the Cardinals' announcer, Cepeda moved to a house in Olivette, Missouri.
 The team finished in sixth place, with a record of 83–79.
 He finished his first season with the Cardinals playing 123 games with an average of .303, and was named the NL Comeback Player of the Year.

 In 1967, the Cardinals entered the season with analysts giving them odds of 12–1 of winning the pennant.
 Cepeda began the season strongly, driving in seven runs in the first four games.
 The team promoted offensive performance by fining any player who left teammates on base a dollar; the money was used to pay for the postseason party.
-The Cardinals contended in the early league standings with the Cubs, but the team took control of the pennant race as the season progressed.
+The Cardinals contended in the early league standings with the Chicago Cubs, but the team took control of the pennant race as the season progressed.
 Cepeda's offense remained stable, finishing June as the league's leader in doubles.
 He played in his seventh All-Star Game, which the National League won 2–1.
-Cepeda was named NL Player of the Month for the only time in his career in August, when he batted .352 with 5 home runs and 25 RBI.
-The Cardinals won the pennant by 101/2 games (101-60), and defeated the Boston Red Sox in seven games to win the World Series.
-Cepeda concluded the season hitting .325, with 21 game-winning hits and a league-leading 111 RBI.
+Cepeda was named NL Player of the Month for the only time in his career in August, when he batted .352 with 5 home runs and 25 RBIs.
+The Cardinals won the pennant by 101/2 games (101–60), and defeated the Boston Red Sox in seven games to win the World Series.
+Cepeda concluded the season hitting .325, with 21 game-winning hits and a league-leading 111 RBIs.
 He was named the National League Most Valuable Player.
 Cepeda was the second NL player, after Carl Hubbell, to win the award unanimously.
 He, Albert Pujols, Frank Robinson, and Mike Trout are also the only players in major league history to win both the Rookie of the Year and MVP awards unanimously.
 Cepeda was the first Latin player to win the home run and RBI titles.